Consolidated Media Holdings: Investor history

-In August 2009 CMH announced the sale of 54 Park Street, Sydney (the long time Packer family HQ) to AMP Capital Investors and the sale of all shareholdings in Seek to institutional investors.
+In August 2009, CMH announced the sale of 54 Park Street, Sydney (the long time Packer family HQ) to AMP Capital Investors and the sale of all shareholdings in Seek to institutional investors.

 News Corp submitted a bid for Consolidated Media Holdings in 2012.
 Seven Group Holdings also submitted a bid.
-The Australian Competition & Consumer Commission approved the takeover bid placed by News Corp, however, denied the bid placed by Seven Media Holdings.
+The Australian Competition & Consumer Commission approved the takeover bid placed by News Corp, however, denied the bid placed by Seven Group Holdings.

 The News Corporation takeover was approved by both the shareholders and the Federal Court, taking effect on 2 November 2012 and this ended the Packer family control of any large media company.

 Major shareholders

 As at June 2012, CMH's major shareholders were Consolidated Press Holdings (50%) and Seven Group Holdings (25%).

 Assets

 Consolidated Media Holdings had shares in the following companies: